sanity-io/sanity/CONTRIBUTING.md

 - `current`: This contains all the features and fixes included in the latest official release.
 - `next`: This includes everything scheduled for the next, upcoming release.

-## Publishing official releases

-When `next` is ready for release, merge `next` into `current`, then run `yarn release` in the `current` branch and select version.
-After a successful release, remember to merge the new version number commits that were performed as part of the release into `next`.

-## Publishing _canary_ versions from feature branches

-This can be done at any time by anyone and is done by `yarn release-canary`.
-This will publish with the commit hash from HEAD.

 # How to file an issue